ERES2014/ERES2014.github.io/_posts/2015-05-29-session-1-instrumentation.md

 ---
 ***First exoplanet transit observations with SOFIA* (Daniel Angerhausen, NASA Goddard)**

+Spectrophotometry in 30 seconds: sometimes we are lucky to observe edge on transits, but usually we are looking at grazing or secondary transits which are more difficult to characterize.
+Spectrophotometry looks at the transit light curve in many many wavelengths and then compiles that into a spectrum: so **spectro-** because they are creating a spectrum, and **photometry** because they are creating these spectra from photometric measurements of transits rather than a traditional spectrograph.
+This can tell them about the atmospheric composition, and atmospheric structure of HJs.

+SOFIA is a telescope on a plane, a Boeing 747-SP aircraft that flies higher than commercial aircraft.
+It's a good compromise between a ground-based telescope and a space-based telescope: they remove some of the atmosphere (99%) that plagues ground based observations, but they can't observe as often as the ground because of flight restrictions.
+ It operates in the NIR (0.3 micron to 1.6 mm).
+It has a wide wavelength regime and is mobile, which is good all for transit observations.
+"SOFIA is a space telescope that comes home every day" which lets them continually update the instrumentation on the telescope, something you can't do with space-based telescopes.
+This means that SOFIA will always have the cutting-edge detection methods (provided that funding exists).

 ---
 ***Suborbital Demonstrations of Starshades* (Anthony Harness)**

 ---
 ***Multiband nulling coronography* (Brian A. Hicks)**

 ---
 Time for coffee!
 And then on to the panel on alternate career paths, moderated by yours truly.